belgoros/satellites-book/INSTALLATION.md

     - proxy settings
     - maven installation path (take care of pointing to the **installed** version instead of using the **bundled** one)
     - git executable
+    - some Java projects use [Lombok](https://projectlombok.org/) library.
+To fix IDE errors, install corresponding to your IDE Lombok plugin.